Frank Ellis (coach)

-Frank Ellis Jr. is a former American football coach and college athletics administrator.
+Frank Ellis Jr. is an American former football coach and college athletics administrator.
 He served as the head football coach at his alma mater, Savannah State University, from 1977 to 1985, compiling a record of 34–56–2.
 Ellis was also the athletic director as Savannah State from 1994 to 1996.

 Ellis played football and basketball at Savannah State in the 1960s.